 A portable MCG device has been developed for cardiac magnetic field mapping, focused upon rapid chest pain assessment in the ED.[12]
 Evaluation of the device in 70 patients with ischaemic heart disease, 69 controls and 37 healthy volunteers showed that a logistic regression model based on MCG predictors could differentiate patients from controls with a specificity of 35.0%, sensitivity of 95.4%, and negative predictive value of 97.8% (area under the curve 0.78).[13]
 This suggested potential for the portable MCG to have a role in ruling out ACS, but further research was required to derive an algorithm for the MCG to diagnose ACS, determine the threshold used to indicate a positive test and then validate the algorithm and threshold in a separate cohort.
 The MCG measures a number of parameters that can be combined in an algorithm to predict the probability of ACS.
 This information is operationalised by setting a threshold above which further investigation is recommended and below which ACS can be considered to be ruled out.
 This threshold needs to be set to optimise sensitivity and thus allow safe ACS rule out.
 The algorithm and threshold then need to be validated in a separate cohort to determine the diagnostic accuracy for ACS.

-We aimed to: (1) Derive an algorithm and an appropriate rule-out threshold for the MCG; (2) Estimate the diagnostic accuracy of the MCG algorithm for ACS across its range of values and at the rule-out threshold; (3) Derive and estimate the diagnostic accuracy of an algorithm combing MCG parameters with a clinical probability score – the Manchester Acute Coronary Syndromes (MACS) score;[14,15] (4) Estimate the diagnostic accuracy of the MCG in different risk strata, determined by the MACS score; and (5) Estimate the prognostic accuracy of the MCG for subsequent major adverse cardiac events (MACE).
+We aimed to: (1) Derive an algorithm and an appropriate rule-out threshold for the MCG; (2) Estimate the diagnostic accuracy of the MCG algorithm for ACS across its range of values and at the rule-out threshold; (3) Derive and estimate the diagnostic accuracy of an algorithm combining MCG parameters with a clinical probability score – the modified Manchester Acute Coronary Syndromes (MACS) score;[14,15] (4) Estimate the diagnostic accuracy of the MCG in different risk strata, determined by the MACS score; and (5) Estimate the prognostic accuracy of the MCG for subsequent major adverse cardiac events (MACE).

 Methods

 We undertook a prospective, multi-centre cohort study comparing the VitalScan MCG (index test) to independent panel adjudication of ACS (reference standard) in patients presenting to the ED with chest pain symptoms suggestive of ACS.
 We collected data for training and validation samples, analysts from Creavo Technologies derived the algorithms and optimal threshold using the training sample, and we then independently estimated diagnostic accuracy of the algorithms using the validation sample.
+The authors were therefore responsible for study design, data collection, data analysis and interpretation of the findings, but played no role in developing the MCG algorithm.
+LU is an employee of Creavo Medical Technologies but played no role in developing the MCG algorithm.
+Throughout this paper “we” refers to the authors rather than anyone involved in developing the technology or the algorithm.

 We recruited adults (age 18 years or above) presenting to the EDs of five English hospitals with suspected ACS who were willing and able to provide written informed consent.
 We excluded people with atrial fibrillation, ST-segment Elevation MI (STEMI), a clear non-cardiac cause, haemodynamic instability (BP>220mmHg systolic, >110mmHg diastolic, <80mmHg systolic, <40mmHg diastolic, HR>160bpm), ventricular tachycardia or fibrillation, thoracic metal implants (including pacemaker or internal defibrillator), pregnancy or lactation, inability to lie down (i.e. supine position) or stay still on the examination bed, inability to understand the informed consent process and/or poor understanding of English, and inability to comply with the requirements of the protocol.